magento/devdocs/guides/v2.0/config-guide/config/config-files.md

 Magento loads configuration files in the following order (all paths are relative to your Magento installation directory):

 * Primary configuration (`app/etc/di.xml`).
 This file is used to bootstrap Magento.
-* Global configurations from modules (`<your module base dir>/<vendorname>/<component-type>-<component-name>/etc/*.xml`).
+* Global configurations from modules (`<your component base dir>/<vendorname>/<component-type>-<component-name>/etc/*.xml`).
 Collects certain configuration files from all modules and merges them together.
-* Area-specific configuration from modules (`<your module base dir>/<vendorname>/<component-type>-<component-name>/etc/<area>/*.xml`).
+* Area-specific configuration from modules (`<your component base dir>/<vendorname>/<component-type>-<component-name>/etc/<area>/*.xml`).
 Collects configuration files from all modules and merges them into the global configuration.
 Some area-specific configurations can override or extend the global configuration.

 {% include vendor/types-def.md %}